aws/aws-cdk-go/awscdk/awsopensearchservice/README.md

 password.

-To enable unsigned basic auth access the domain is configured with an access policy that allows anyonmous requests, HTTPS required, node to node encryption, encryption at rest and fine grained access control.
+To enable unsigned basic auth access the domain is configured with an access policy that allows anonymous requests, HTTPS required, node to node encryption, encryption at rest and fine grained access control.

 If the above settings are not set they will be configured as part of enabling